Karen-O94/Tech-Blog-MVC/README.md

 * UPDATE/PUT Blog Posts by ID route - localhost:`${PORTnumber}`/dashboard/edit/`idNum`
 * DELETE Blog Post by ID route- localhost:`${PORTnumber}`/post/`idNum`

-If all requests are successfully made, you will see the data populated in the Preview box and a status '200 OK'.
+If all requests are successfully made, you will see posts and comments added and a status '200 OK'.
 A '404' or '400' status will show up if there is an error or bad request made

 ## Test
 We do not have any test packages for this app but always check the error messages within terminals and debug using console.log(s).